-Most companies are reluctant to talk of layoffs due to robot implementation and AI.
-They prefer to discuss “job upgrades” and retraining, although the types of upgrades and training is also not discussed.
+Most companies are reluctant to talk about layoffs due to robot implementation and AI.
+They prefer to discuss “job upgrades” and retraining, although the types of upgrades and training are also not discussed.

 Bumrungrad International Hospital is the first hospital outside the U.S. to employ IBM Watson in its Oncology department, which uses AI to analyse scores of data and make recommendations for individual patient care based on cancer treatment guidelines.

 A company called Sero is using AI to develop a crop intelligence database of diseases.
 Farmers take photos of sick rice crops and upload them, and Sero uses them to teach computers how to recognize diseases.